 THE CELLULOID CLOSET (1995, HBO)

 In conjunction with his production company Persistent Visions, he has worked as a producer, director, cinematographer, and editor for numerous clients including the Centers for Disease Control and Prevention, the Illinois Institute of Technology, the San Diego Museum of Art, and the PBS gay and lesbian cultural affairs show In the Life.

 Symons graduated with honors from Brown University and has a master’s from Stanford University's Documentary Film and Video Program.
-He teaches film in various Bay Area institutions, including Stanford, University of San Francisco, and the California College of the Arts.
-Symons is currently a Fellow at the Sundance Instituteís Documentary Film Program.
+He is an Assistant Professor in the Cinema Department at San Francisco State University and a current Fellow at the Sundance Institute's Documentary Film Program.